DMARC is no longer

 EU DORA

-The Digital Operational Resilience Act imposes broad ICT resilience requirements on financial entities and their technology suppliers.
+The Digital Operational Resilience Act imposes comprehensive ICT risk management and resilience testing requirements on financial entities and their technology suppliers.

 Effective: January 2025